-As a developer of the TCNI database, I work with one of the most demanding thermodynamic databases in its raw, unoptimized form.
-This requires me to find shortcuts to decrease computational time and memory use.
-In this blog post I will talk about some such tricks that I recently learned, specifically in the graphical user interface.
+As a developer of the TCNI database, I worked with one of the most demanding thermodynamic databases in its raw, unoptimized form.
+This required me to find shortcuts to decrease computational time and memory use.
+In this blog post you will find useful tricks for working in the graphical user interface.

 Performing Only Selected Activities